Haivision/srt/docs/statistics.md

 Timestamp-based Packet Delivery Delay value of the peer.
 If `SRTO_TSBPDMODE` is on (default for **live mode**), it returns the value of `SRTO_PEERLATENCY`, otherwise 0.
-The sender reports TSBPD delay value of the receiver.
+The sender reports the TSBPD delay value of the receiver.
 The receiver reports the TSBPD delay of the sender.

 ## pktRcvBuf